-We are proud to announce the NBC-22 keynote speakers:
+We are proud to announce the first NBC-23 keynote speaker:

 - Jean-Paul Meijnen, Senior Director Organism Engeering, Ginko Bioworks

 - Olivier Rolland, Managing Director Toulouse White Biotechnology

 Diana Visser is Vice President of Sustainability at Corbion.
 Corbion is known for producing lactic acid applications using fermentation of sugars for the food, chemical and pharmaceutical industries.
 Since 2018 they also produce polylactic acid (for bioplastics) from biomass.

 As VP of Sustainability, Visser leads the development of Corbion's long term sustainability strategy, ambitions and targets.